 - Blood Knight: Justin, one of Julius's brothers, is very much this.

 - Born Lucky: Every Chi Lin is this, but only so long as they remain calm and/or happy.
 If they feel any strong negative emotion their luck goes bad in the worst way possible.

 - The Chessmaster: Two of them actually both of them Seers.

 - Cool Sword: The five Fangs of the Heartstriker, incredibly old and powerful blades granted only to the strongest of the Heartstriker clan.
 Since dragons obviously can't use swords, they transform along with their wielder.
-Bethesda's Fang becomes a diadem, Bob's Fang becomes a pair of heavy gauntlets, Conrad's Fang becomes a massive suit of bone armor, Chelsie's Fang fits over her claws, Justin's Fang becomes a set of literal fangs, and Julius's Fang becomes a crown of feathers.
+Bethesda's Fang becomes a diadem, Bob's Fang becomes a pair of heavy gauntlets, Conrad's Fang becomes a massive suit of bone armor, Chelsie's Fang fits over her claws, Justin's Fang becomes a set of literal fangs, and Julius's Fang, the SIXTH Fang, becomes a crown of feathers.

 - Dark Ages: The magical drought (which started approximately 1000 years ago and ended only about 60 years ago) caused all of humanity's magical knowledge to be lost; though one could make the point that this allowed humans to thrive and become the dominant species on the planet (since they didn't have to deal with the significantly more powerful spirits and dragons tearing them down).
 Both Myron and Shiro make this point.